ysndr/MSc-Thesis/chapter/methodology.md

 Additionally, Rust has proven itself as a language for LSP Servers.
 Lastly, Rust has already been employed by multiple LSP servers [@lib.rs#language-servers] which created a rich ecosystem of server abstractions.
-For instance the largest and most advaced LSP implementation in Rust -- the Rust Analyzer [@rust-analyzer] -- has contributed many tools such as an LSP server interface [@lsp-server-interface] and a refactoring oriented syntax tree represation [@rowan].
+For instance the largest and most advanced LSP implementation in Rust -- the Rust Analyzer [@rust-analyzer] -- has contributed many tools such as an LSP server interface [@lsp-server-interface] and a refactoring oriented syntax tree representation [@rowan].
 Additionally, lots of smaller languages [@gluon, @slint, @mojom] implement Language Servers in Rust.
 Rust appears to be a viable choice even for languages that are not originally implemented in Rust, such as Nix [@nix, @rninx-lsp].